How Much Money is 1 Billion Views on YouTube Really Worth?

 - Demographics of viewership.
 Who is watching your videos and from where plays a big role in how much you make through AdSense.
 Advertisers want to market to specific audiences to maximize their return on investment.
 For that reason, videos in English tend to have better rates.
 Where your viewers are based, how old they are, etc. all contribute to what ads your videos are best placed to display.
 In turn, this contributes to how much you'll make per view.

 - Niche.
 Certain niches are better suited to advertising and also attract a particular audience.
-Your YouTube channel will be considered for its overall niche.
+Your YouTube channel will be considered for its overall niche (check out this article on how to find your YouTube niche).
 However, each video will also be specifically considered and the amount you make will vary from video to video.

 - Viewer engagement.
-Advertisers pay based on a metric known as “cost-per-mile” (CPM).
+YouTube pay from advertisers is based on a metric known as “cost-per-mile” (CPM).
 This is the equivalent to cost per 1000 views.
 For that reason, having more views and more subscribers can often mean you can expect greater ad revenue.

 - Source of traffic.
 This one is often not thought about, but AdSense will also track where your traffic comes from.
-Viewers who come to your video through YouTube or Google search will attract better CPM rates than traffic from social media.
+Viewers who come to your video through YouTube or Google search will attract better CPM rates than traffic source from social media.
+(Further proof that winning in the YouTube algorithm with the help from TubeBuddy is a very worthy investment.)

 How much money is 1 billion views on YouTube really worth?
 It depends on the video's CPM and what methods of monetization you've put on the video.
 If you're running ads plus a merch shelf, for example, you'll likely earn more than if you were just running ads.